Evernote Business Quick Start Guide

 Each person will receive an email invitation with instructions on how to join the team's Evernote Business account.

-4. Share business content with the team
+4. Share spaces with the team

 Note: Account admins and notebook owners can grant additional 'edit' and 'edit and invite' permissions to anyone or everyone on the team.